Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Experimental results

-In the beginning, the graph is constructed from the voxels at different slices of the MRI scans connected together to form a composite graph as shown in Figure \ref{cere} (a).
+Finally, we consider the prediction of voxel intensities in the functional magnetic resonance imaging (fMRI) data obtained for the cerebellum region of the brain. { We apply our approach to predict the intensities at some of the voxels of the MRI, given the intensities at the other voxels.
+As before, we consider the training samples to be corrupted with additive white Gaussian noise.
+In the beginning, the graph is constructed from the voxels at the different slices of the MRI scans connected together to form a composite graph as shown in Figure \ref{cere}(a).
 The details of the image acquisition and the dataset may be found publicly at https://openfmri.org/dataset/ds000102.
-Each voxel is considered as a node of the graph and the intensity to be the signal.
-The composite data graph is of dimension 4000 obtained by mapping the 4000 cerebellum voxels anatomically following the atlas template \cite{cerebellum_atlas}.
+Each voxel is considered as a node of the graph and the voxel intensity to be the signal.
+The full data graph is of dimension 4000 obtained by mapping the 4000 cerebellum voxels anatomically following the atlas template \cite{cerebellum_atlas}.
 We refer the reader to \cite{Behjat_cerebellum} for further details on the construction of the voxel graph.
-In our analysis, we consider only the first 100 voxels from 4000 voxels to construct dataset in our experiments.
-This is due to ease of experiments in the sense of computational complexity.
-We use the intensity values at 10 voxels from the first slice as input $\mathbf{x}\in\mathbb{R}^{10}$ to make predictions for the output $\mathbf{t}\in\mathbb{R}^{90}$ comprising the voxel instensities at 90 voxels present in the first and second slice.
-In Figure \ref{cere} (b), we show an instance of the voxel intensity signal over the entrie 4000 voxel graph.
-In Figures \ref{cere} (c) and (d), we show the corresponding input and output signals used in our experiments.} The dataset consists of 290 input-target data points.
+In our analysis, we consider only the first 100 voxels from the 4000 voxels to construct the dataset in our experiments.
+This is to reduce the computational complexity in performing the experiments.
+We use the intensity values at 10 of the voxels from the first slice as the input $\mathbf{x}\in\mathbb{R}^{10}$ to make predictions for the output $\mathbf{t}\in\mathbb{R}^{90}$ comprising the voxel instensities at 90 voxels present in the first and second slice.
+In Figure \ref{cere}(b), we show an instance of the voxel intensity signal over the full 4000 voxel graph.
+In Figures \ref{cere}(c) and (d), we show the corresponding input and output signals used in our experiments.} The dataset consists of 290 input-target data points or observation pairs.
 We use one half of the data for training and the other half for testing.
-We construct noisy training data at a signal-to-noise (SNR) levels of 10 dB and 0 dB.
-For test data, the NMSE averaged over 50 different random selections of training data of size $N$ from the full training dataset.
-The results are reported in Figure \ref{cere}(e)-(g).
-We observe that LRG and KRG have superior performance over their conventional counterparts particularly for small $N$ and low SNR-level.
-We also see that algorithm for estimation of underlying graph does provide a reasonable performance. {The performance of our methods and that of KRR with the maximum number of training samples is reported in Table \ref{tab:krr_cere}.
-We observe that KRR performs poorly in comparison with our approaches.
-The poor performance of KRR may be attributed to the relatively number of samples available for reconstruction: only 10\% of the total number of nodes are observed.
-Further, we note that KRR does not explicitly employ prior input-output information other than in the covariance kernel.
-The covariance kernel approach also requires sufficient number of samples for a reliable reconstruction, which is not the case in our experiments owing to the small training sample sizes.
-All these factors explain why KRR performs rather poorly in this experiment.
+We construct noisy training data at SNR levels of 10 dB and 0 dB.
+The NMSE is obtained by computing the average over 100 different random partitions of the entire data into the training and test sets.
+The results are shown in Figure \ref{cere}(e)-(f).
+We observe that LRG and KRG have a superior performance over their conventional counterparts, particularly for small $N$ and at low SNR-levels. {